awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 + CloudWatch scale\-in alarms require 15 data points \(15 minutes\) before the scale\-in process for the Auto Scaling group starts\.
 After the scale\-in process starts until Amazon ECS needs to reduce the number of registered container instances, the Auto Scaling group sets the `DesireCapacity` value to be greater than one instance and less than 10% each minute\.
 + When Amazon ECS requests a scale\-out \(when `CapcityProviderReservation` is greater than 100\) while a scale\-in process is in progress, the scale\-in process is stopped and will start from the beginning if required\.

-## `TargetTracking`<a name="target-tracking"></a>
+## Target tracking considerations<a name="target-tracking"></a>

- You can set the `TargetTracking` so that future tasks can launch more quickly by not waiting for the Auto Scaling group to launch more instances\.
-This value will set the CapacityProviderReservation metric in a way that the Auto Scaling group is treated as a steady state so that no scaling action is required\.
+When creating or updating a capacity provider with managed scaling turned on, you can set the `targetCapacity` value so that future tasks can launch more quickly by not waiting for the Auto Scaling group to launch more instances\.
+Amazon ECS uses the target capacity value to manage the CloudWatch metric the service creates to facilitate cluster auto scaling\.
+Amazon ECS manages the CloudWatch metric, so that the Auto Scaling group is treated as a steady state so that no scaling action is required\.
 The values can be from 0\-100%\.
-To configure Amazon ECS to keep 10% free capacity on top of that used by Amazon ECS tasks, set the value to 90%\.
+For example, to configure Amazon ECS to keep 10% free capacity on top of that used by Amazon ECS tasks, set the target capacity value to 90%\.

-### `TargetTracking` considerations<a name="target-tracking-considerations"></a>

- Consider the following when using `TargetTracking`:
+The following should be considered when setting the `targetCapacity` value on a capacity provider\.
-+ A `TargetTracking` value of less than 100% represents the amount of free capacity \(EC2 instances\) that need to be present in the cluster\.
++ A `targetCapacity` value of less than 100% represents the amount of free capacity \(Amazon EC2 instances\) that need to be present in the cluster\.
 Free capacity means that there are no running tasks\.
 + Placement constraints such as Availability Zones, without additional `binpack` forces Amazon ECS to eventually run one task per instance, which might not be the desired behavior\.
 To prevent this behavior, do not use the `spread` strategy in conjunction with the `binpack` strategy\.

+## Update on the way Amazon ECS creates resources for cluster auto scaling<a name="update-ecs-resources-cas"></a>

+As of May 27, 2022, Amazon ECS has made a change in how it manages the resources that facilitate cluster Auto Scaling\.
+To simplify the experience, Amazon ECS no longer requires an AWS Auto Scaling scaling plan when managed scaling is enabled on an Auto Scaling group capacity provider\. *This change has no functional impact on your cluster Auto Scaling workflows and no pricing or performance impact*\.

+### Capacity providers created before May 27, 2022<a name="to-use-cp-created-before-May27-2022"></a>

+Capacity providers that were created prior to May 27, 2022 and that use AWS Auto Scaling scaling plans, will continue to function as before\.

+Review the following considerations:
++ We recommend that you do not update or delete the `ECS-managed` AWS Auto Scaling scaling plan or scaling policy resources associated with your capacity providers\.
++ You will be able to access the scaling plan resource for clusters on the Auto Scaling console as well as by the `describe-clusters` with attachments\.
+For more information, see the API documentation [DescribeClusters](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeClusters.html)\.
++ The Auto Scaling group that acts as the cluster capacity provider must not have any scaling policies\.
++ The number of Auto Scaling plans per account is limited\.
+For more information, see [Quotas for your scaling plans](https://docs.aws.amazon.com/autoscaling/plans/userguide/scaling-plan-quotas.html) in the *Amazon EC2 Auto Scaling User Guide*\.

+### Capacity providers created on or after May 27, 2022<a name="to-use-cp-created-after-May27-2022"></a>

+As of May 27, 2022, Amazon ECS no longer creates an AWS Auto Scaling scaling plan for newly created capacity providers\.
+Instead, Amazon ECS uses the target tracking scaling policy attached to the Auto Scaling group to perform dynamic scaling based on your target capacity specification\.
+For more information, see [Auto Scaling group capacity providers](asg-capacity-providers.md)\.

+This simplified experience now enables you to leverage an existing Auto Scaling group with a scaling policy for use when creating a new capacity provider\.
+We recommend not modifying the ECS\-managed scaling policy \(or plan\) resources\.
+However, when creating new capacity provider resources, if you have customized tooling that made modifications to the AWS Auto Scaling scaling plan, do one of the following:
++ \(Recommended\) Update your capacity provider to modify the Amazon ECS managed scaling settings\.
+For more information, see [UpdateCapacityProvider](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateCapacityProvider.html)\.
++ Update the scaling policy associated with your Auto Scaling group to modify the target tracking configuration used\.
+For more information, see [PutScalingPolicy](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html)\.